pckts/Discord-MassDeleteDirectMessages/README.md

 Paste content of script and run.
 It will throw an error when trying to delete other members messages, this is expected.

+This script is unmaintained and may suddenly stop working.